top of page

 lateral.png

-With a palatal lisp, the tongue is too far back in the mouth.
+With a palatal sibilant distortion, the tongue is too far back in the mouth.
 The mid-section raises up and touches the back of the hard palate or even the front of the soft palate.
 Air escapes around the sides of the tongue.
 This is the least common type of lisp.

-Hear and see a palatal lisp produced by an SLP here.
+Hear and see a palatal distortion produced by an SLP here.

 palatal lisp pam.png